robert-mccarthy-ca/modern-druid/docs/farm-rnd.md

 - **Tree and Crop Nursery**:
   - Focus: plants adapted to biochar-enhanced, microbially rich soils
 - **Breeding Programs**:
-  - Apples and other non-true-breeding crops isolated for improved strains
-  - Oaks, chestnuts, maples, berry shrubs, nitrogen fixers
-  - All other plants that will grow there
-  - Introduce species from different areas as climate conditions continue to change
+  - Named cultivars would be grouped based on flavour profile and actively bred for improved flavour and vigor
+  - Keep seed from the best performing plants
 - **Seed-to-Seed Strategy**:
   - Continuous reseeding from best-performing stock
   - Oldest trees removed as replacements mature